commuterjoy/image-service/README.md

 image proxy server, which in turn fetches the source image (Eg, a PNG) from an origin server before returning it, transformed, with cache headers, ready for the next request.

-Stick as many of these proxy origin servers in as you wish.
+Stick as many of these proxy image servers in as you wish.

 _TODO: publish some throughput statistics_